ahmeda7a7/Design-Patterns/README.md

 # Design-Patterns
-Practising design patterns to understand why and how they are used in different scenarios.<br /> The sources I have used are from
+Practising design patterns to understand why and how they are used in different scenarios.
+The sources I have used are from
 b
 c